LizAinslie/lizainslie.dev/src/data/projects/timezonedb.md

 A large part of the data in TimezoneDB depends on having accounts linked, but I also wanted to allow users to use their accounts for login.
-The problem I faced was the server didn't know whether or not to link the accounts or just log in, and I had to add a query parameter to indicate link state, then persist that through the authentication flow of requests.
+The problem I faced was the server didn't know whether or not to link the accounts or just log in, and I had to add a query parameter to indicate whether or not the user is linking accounts, then persist that through the authentication flow.

 ### DOM Manipulation
 DOM manipulation in a browser extension is difficult.
 I had to figure out how